japila-books/apache-spark-internals/docs/SparkConf.md

 # SparkConf

-Every user program starts with creating an instance of `SparkConf` that holds the xref:ROOT:spark-deployment-environments.adoc#master-urls[master URL] to connect to (`spark.master`), the name for your Spark application (that is later displayed in xref:webui:index.adoc[web UI] and becomes `spark.app.name`) and other Spark properties required for proper runs.
-The instance of `SparkConf` can be used to create xref:ROOT:SparkContext.adoc[SparkContext].
+Every user program starts with creating an instance of `SparkConf` that holds the ROOT:spark-deployment-environments.md#master-urls[master URL] to connect to (`spark.master`), the name for your Spark application (that is later displayed in webui:index.md[web UI] and becomes `spark.app.name`) and other Spark properties required for proper runs.
+The instance of `SparkConf` can be used to create ROOT:SparkContext.md[SparkContext].

 [TIP]
 ====
-Start xref:tools:spark-shell.adoc[Spark shell] with `--conf spark.logConf=true` to log the effective Spark configuration as INFO when SparkContext is started.
+Start tools:spark-shell.md[Spark shell] with `--conf spark.logConf=true` to log the effective Spark configuration as INFO when SparkContext is started.

 ```
 $ ./bin/spark-shell --conf spark.logConf=true